eyaldahari/blog/content/post/es-reindex.md

-# Reindexing data in Elasticsearch
+# Reindexing documents in Elasticsearch

 It is very easy to start working with Elasticsearch.
 The fact that Elasticsearch do not require a schema upfront indexing your data is an advantage.